LaunchCodeEducation/lchs/src/chapters/local-dev/introduction.rst

 Mac Users
 ^^^^^^^^^

 #.
-In the Finder, navigate to the Applications folder.
-You can find the icon
+In the Finder, navigate to the *Applications* folder.
+Find the icon by
-   when you open the computer window.
-The folder may also appear as an icon in the dock.
+   opening the window for your hard drive.
+The folder icon may also appear in the dock.

    .. todo:: Add screenshot for finding the Applications folder (Mac).

 #.
-Inside the Applications folder, you will find a *Utilities* folder.
+Inside the Applications folder, find the *Utilities* folder.
 #.
 Open the *Utilities* folder to find the Terminal application!

 Another way to locate the Terminal application is to do a simple search in the Finder for it.

+.. admonition:: Tip

+   Once you locate the Terminal application, you can add it to the dock!
+Just drag and drop the icon to the dock.
+This lets you quickly launch the program the next time you need it.

 Windows Users
 ^^^^^^^^^^^^^

-Lorem ipsum...
+#.
+Click on the *Start* menu by clicking on the Windows icon found in the lower
+   left corner of the screen.
+#.
+From the list of items that pops up, select *Git Bash* to open the CLI.
+#.
+If the list is long, try typing “Git Bash” into Start menu search bar.
+This
+   narrows down the options displayed.

+.. admonition:: Tip

+   To put an icon for the CLI on your desktop, right-click on the *Git Bash* name in the start menu.
+Select the *Add Shortcut To Desktop* option.

 Chromebook Users
 ^^^^^^^^^^^^^^^^

 Lorem ipsum...

+More options/programs from toolbar...

+Open *Linux* subfolder...

+Select Terminal...